dirgantarasiahaan/gold-market-frontend/README.md

 # ChallengeAngular-Component
-How to implement unit-testing in project
+How to deploy project in local using docker-compose and nginx

 1. clone this project using comment below:
 ```clone